- Register / Venue

 DSI’s team specializes in the extensive research and development of our Summits’ content and focus areas, and we will assemble the most respected minds in the tactical and combat vehicle community from operational leaders, intelligence providers, key policy-makers, as well as solution providers from Industry and Academia.
 Our non-partisan approach allows us to reach across all involved organizations bring together a truly holistic group of decision makers and solution providers.

-Key areas this symposium will address:
+Key areas this symposium addressed:

 – Maintaining critical capabilities and competencies, aligned with RDA priorities, to rapidly develop, test, and field CBRN defensive capabilities